 Scheduling a wedding venue walk-through is a valuable step in the wedding planning process, allowing couples to explore the space, ask questions, and meet staff members who will be involved on their special day.
 During a recent conversation with Eglantina Ruko, General Manager of Laticastelli Country Relais in Tuscany, we gained insights into the key questions couples should consider during such visits.

-R: What is it the first question should the couples have to ask to the wedding venue?
+Roberta (R): What should be the first question couples ask when visiting a wedding venue?

-R: What do I need to know before booking a wedding venue?
+R: What essential details should couples know before booking a venue?

-R: How far in advance should I book the wedding venue?
+R: How far in advance should couples book a wedding venue?

-R: what should I ask at my final venue walkthrough?
+R: What questions should couples ask during the final venue walkthrough?

 E: Couples should prepare a list of questions, focusing on aspects crucial to the overall event.
 While detailed discussions can occur after booking, addressing fundamental concerns during the walkthrough helps shape the big picture.

 Eglantina Ruko, General Manager of Borgo Laticastelli Relais since 2018, brings a wealth of experience and passion to the world of weddings, guiding couples through the intricate process of selecting the perfect venue for their special day.